 Stir in cooked pasta and tomatoes and remove from burner.

 Pour pasta and sauce into prepared casserole dish and place on prepared baking sheet to catch any drips.
 For best results, use either a 2-quart casserole dish or 9" pie pan.
 Arrange shrimp on top and pour any accumulated juices over.
-Cover pasta and shrimp evenly with breadcrumb mixture.
+Cover pasta and shrimp evenly with garlic butter breadcrumbs.

-Bake until breadcrumbs are golden brown and shrimp reaches a minimum internal temperature of 145 degrees, 12-15 minutes.
+Bake in hot oven until breadcrumbs are golden brown and shrimp reaches a minimum internal temperature of 145 degrees, 12-15 minutes.